-Equity is seen by many experts as a global health principle that Canada should stand for.
+Equity is seen by many experts as a global health principle that Canada should stand for and act on.
 Yet, this needs to be reflected in the approaches chosen both abroad and at home.
-Many of the experts interviewed indicated that Canada has so far missed the opportunity to move forward towards a more inclusive and equitable global health vision and strategy.
-They have called for a meaningful vision that should set political ambition and coherence within government: "A global health strategy would be helpful to help take the Canadian positions and contributions to global health forward".
+Many of the experts we interviewed indicated that Canada has so far missed the opportunity to move forward towards a more inclusive and equitable global health vision and strategy.
+They have called for a meaningful vision that should set political ambition and coherence within government, with one interviewee stating that "a global health strategy would be helpful to help take the Canadian positions and contributions to global health forward".

-Based on the analysis of literature, reports on Canadian activities in global health and 11 expert interviews with Canadian global health leaders, five priorities for a Canadian global health strategy have been suggested.
+Based on the analysis of literature, reports on Canadian activities in global health, and 11 expert interviews with Canadian global health leaders, we propose five priorities for a future Canadian global health strategy:

-- Commitment to a resilient and sustainable post-COVID-19 recovery and systems reconfiguration - 2.
+- 1. Commitment to a resilient and sustainable post-COVID-19 recovery and systems reconfiguration - 2.
 Gender justice and equity in global health - 3.
 Leveraging the power of research to accelerate global health equity - 4.
 A holistic approach to health - 5.
 Commitment to decolonizing global health research, policy and practice